Coffee: Brewing

 Coffee may be brewed by several methods.
 It may be boiled, steeped, or pressurized.
 Brewing coffee by boiling is the earliest method, and Turkish coffee is an example of this method.
-It is prepared by grinding or pounding the seeds to a fine powder, then adding it to water and bringing it to a boil for no more than an instant in a pot called a cezve or, in Greek, a μπρίκι: bríki (from Turkish ibrik).
+It is prepared by grinding or pounding the seeds to a fine powder, then adding it to water and bringing it to a boil very briefly in a pot called a cezve or, in Greek, a μπρίκι: bríki (from Turkish ibrik).
 This produces a strong coffee with a layer of foam on the surface and sediment (which is not meant for drinking) settling at the bottom of the cup.

 Drip brewers and automatic coffeemakers brew coffee using gravity.
 In an automatic coffeemaker, hot water drips onto coffee grounds that are held in a paper, plastic, or perforated metal coffee filter, allowing the water to seep through the ground coffee while extracting its oils and essences.
 The liquid drips through the coffee and the filter into a carafe or pot, and the spent coffee grounds are retained in the filter.

 In a coffee percolator, water is pulled under a pipe by gravity, which is then forced into a chamber above a filter by steam pressure created by boiling.
 The water then seeps through the grounds, and the process is repeated until terminated by removing it from the heat, by an internal timer, or by a thermostat that turns off the heater when the entire pot reaches a certain temperature.

 The espresso method forces hot pressurized water through finely-ground coffee.
 As a result of brewing under high pressure (typically 9 bar), the espresso beverage is more concentrated (as much as 10 to 15 times the quantity of coffee to water as gravity-brewing methods can produce) and has a more complex physical and chemical constitution.
 A well-prepared espresso has a reddish-brown foam called crema that floats on the surface.
 Other pressurized water methods include the moka pot and vacuum coffee maker.
 The AeroPress also works similarly, moving a column of water through a bed of coffee.